strimzi/proposals/052-record-reconciled-versions.md

 The following is the proposed new fields:

-### status.versions.lastSuccessfulReconcilitationBy
+### status.versions.lastSuccessfulReconciliationBy

-The `status.versions.lastSuccessfulReconcilitationBy` field is patched at the end of a **successful** reconcile, and signals to a user that the operator at version `X` was able to reconcile to successful completion, meaning it reached the end of a reconcile without error.
+The `status.versions.lastSuccessfulReconciliationBy` field is patched at the end of a **successful** reconcile, and signals to a user that the operator at version `X` was able to reconcile to successful completion, meaning it reached the end of a reconcile without error.
 This would be the field a user would query against to check whether an upgrade was complete - or atleast a complete roll of the Kafka brokers on the latest operator version.
 Details on how to verify that an upgrade has completed when the `Kafka.spec.kafka.version` is updated is covered in the next section.

 Example field in status:
 ```
 status:
   versions:
-    lastSuccessfulReconcilitationBy: '0.37.0'
+    lastSuccessfulReconciliationBy: '0.37.0'
 ```
 If a reconcile does not reach completion, this field is not added or updated, however in the case where it already exists it is left at the previous value. i.e.
-`status.versions.lastSuccessfulReconcilitationBy=0.35.0` would remain if a post-operator-upgrade reconcilliation on `0.36.0` failed, as the information that a prior reconcilliation passed would be useful to an end user.
+`status.versions.lastSuccessfulReconciliationBy=0.35.0` would remain if a post-operator-upgrade reconciliation on `0.36.0` failed, as the information that a prior reconciliation passed would be useful to an end user.

 ### status.versions.kafka